About

 reviews, the deployment pipelines, and the pressure of

-refactoring my self-hosted Discord bot or diving down a
+that's refactoring my self-hosted Discord bot, designing

-YouTube rabbit hole on complex math and algorithm design.
+rabbit hole on complex math and algorithm design.